 There are a number of financial institutions that specialize in credit cards for people with no credit history and those that need to repair their credit history.
 The best companies charge reasonable fees for these types of cards.

-However be warned… there are many companies out there that will charge you way too much.
-One such example is First Premier Bank, who is famous for charging a laundry list of fees (application fees, processing fees, monthly fees, etc).
+However, be aware… there are many banks and finance companies out there that will be more than willing to take advantage of your lack of experience and diminished options.
+One such example is First Premier Bank, who is famous for charging a myriad of fees (application fees, processing fees, monthly fees, etc).
 When combined, those might equal up to $100 or higher just during your first year.
 To add insult to injury, the credit limits they give can be as low as $300.

-Capital One® cards get the best reviews from those starting out.
+Capital One® cards consistently get the best reviews from those starting out.
+Cap One is one of the largest credit card issuers in the nation and they have long made products available to the part of the market that needs of those with new credit or slightly impaired (fair) credit.
 They have this tool that you can use that tells you which offer(s) you might be pre-qualifed for: